quartzjer/pennybank/spec.md

 The existing [micropayment channels](https://en.bitcoin.it/wiki/Contracts#Example_7:_Rapidly-adjusted_.28micro.29payments_to_a_pre-determined_party) technique demonstrates how to modify a private transaction but requires a trust model based on timelocks and access to update signatures per value exchange, which is not ideal in many microtransaction situations.
 The proposed [zero-knowledge contingent payment](https://en.bitcoin.it/wiki/Zero_Knowledge_Contingent_Payment) is also a good foundation, but instead of an external protocol the contingency function is included here as part of the transaction itself.

-There is also some similarities to the [sidechains paper](http://www.blockstream.com/sidechains.pdf) in that this proposal also has the properties of trustlessness (not relying on external parties) and uses lists of hashes to verify proof-of-work, but the scope is limited to acting as a simple transient side-ledger versus a two-way pegged full sidechain.
+There is also some similarities to the [sidechains paper](http://www.blockstream.com/sidechains.pdf) in that this proposal has the properties of trustlessness (not relying on external parties) and uses lists of hashes to verify proof-of-work, but the scope is limited to acting as a simple transient side-ledger versus a two-way pegged full sidechain.

 ## Model